BigFoot2020/daikin_residential_brp069a62/readme.md

 # Next steps

 - Evaluate combining this integration with @Speleolontra and @Rospogrigio to work with different Daikin Air Conditioning and Heat Pump devices.
-- Move API/Base/device to separate Python package as recommended by HA development.
+- Move API/Base/device to separate Python library as recommended by HA development.
 - Water heater target temperature step in HA is 0.5, device supports 1.
 - Insert other read only/info parametera/sensors
 - other ideas?